 It can be difficult to recognize the symptoms of opiate dependence.
 Opiate medication is prescribed for chronic pain and other ailments by a doctor but it can also be sold on the street illegally.
 Opiate medication includes methadone, oxycodone, percocet, vicodin, codeine and even heroin.

 Opiate medication is very powerful and extremely helpful when used as directed to control chronic pain however, when used to get high or in large amounts a tolerance can be built up which can lead to an addiction that is a living hell for the user.
-According to NIDA, “an estimated 1.4 million people are dependent on or abusing other opiate drugs, including prescription painkillers”.
+An estimated 1.4 million people are dependent on or abusing other opiate drugs, including prescription painkillers.

 Recognizing Opiate Dependence Symptoms